great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_data_contexts/how_to_configure_credentials.md

 ## 1. Save credentials and config

-Decide where you would like to save the desired credentials or config values - in a YAML file, environment variables, or a combination - then save the values.

-In most cases, we suggest using a config variables YAML file.
+The quickest way to get started is by setting up the credentials as environment variables, but in most cases, we suggest using a config variables YAML file.
 YAML files make variables more visible, easily editable, and allow for modularization (e.g. one file for dev, another for prod).

 :::note